The Collection Statute Expiration Date IRS Guide

 According to the IRM, each tax assessment has a collection statute expiration date, or CSED (IRS.gov, “Part 5.
 Collecting Process, Chapter 1.
 Field Collecting Procedures, Section 19.
 Collection Statute Expiration,” 8/17/2013).

 “Internal Revenue Code section 6502 provides that the length of the period for collection after assessment of a tax liability is 10 years.
 The collection statute expiration ends the government’s right to pursue collection of a liability” (“Collection Statute Expiration”).

-However, due to a number of events, the statute of limitations may be extended.
+However, due to a number of events, there are exceptions to the IRS statutes of limitations rule, with the deadlines possibly being extended.
 Events are specific to the taxpayer’s response.

 Tolling the CSED

 If the taxpayer responds with the below actions, then all of these actions and related ones will extend the collection statute of limitations for different extension and/or tolling periods (“Section 19.
 Collection Statute Expiration”):

 - Filing an offer-in-compromise

 - Application for a Taxpayer Assistance Order (TAO)